GULibrarySandbox/ten-repo/content/06-version.md

 ### Never make alterations to your raw data files

-Instead, make a copy of the raw data files and keep them in a dedicated folder, somewhere safe like [Research Drive or for long-term storage Research Vault](https://research-storage.griffith.edu.au/).
+Instead, make a copy of the raw data files and keep them in a dedicated folder, somewhere safe like [Research Drive, or for long-term storage Research Vault](https://research-storage.griffith.edu.au/).
 That way, if you need to redo your work or you find an error earlier in your workflow, you have an original baseline to start from.

 ### Write down versions of analysis software